The Benefits and Challenges of Using Mobile as Credentials

 Of course, as new technology emerges, there will be pushback.
 This isn’t a bad thing as it forces developers to overcome roadblocks to make systems as secure as possible.
 The difficulty comes from separating valid objections from merely an aversion to change.
 Going forward, the biggest issues with mobile credentials are:

-- Physical return of credentials.
-When someone parts ways with an employer, a physical access card or FOB would be collected.
+When someone separates from an employer, their physical access card or FOB will be collected.
 With a smart phone-based system (especially in a case where employees are bringing their own devices) this is obviously problematic.
 You can’t ask an employee to turn in their The only solution to this problem is to ensure that your protocol for remotely disabling credentials is foolproof.
 If it is, this issue becomes a benefit, as you can revoke credentials at any time.
 Forgetting to have a card turned in or encountering any resistance from an employee is no longer a factor.

-- Lack of a picture ID.
-With many physical access cards, a photo of the employee will be added as a second form visual verification.
-These cards are often clipped to an employee’s shirt or belt making it visible at all times and allowing people to identify them immediately.
-Phones are generally kept in pockets and would only be brought out at an access point.
+Many physical access cards add a photo of the employee as a second form of visual verification.
+Employees often clip these cards to their shirts or belts, enabling people to identify them immediately.
+On the other hand, people generally keep phones in their pockets and only bring them out at an access point.
 This issue’s importance will vary based on your business’ level of sensitivity when it comes to your assets or people.
 In the Security Industry Association’s (SIA) article, Overcoming Objections to Smartphones as Your Credential they offer the solution of using smartphones as credentials, but printing photo ID badges with no credentials, specifically for visual verification.
-Additionally, all modern access control systems allow for a head shot to appear when credentials are presented to a reader.
-If a picture has been taken of the employee, and someone is present to identify them, they can verify that the person who presented the card or phone is the proper individual.
+Furthermore, when presenting credentials to a reader, all modern access control systems display a headshot.
+If an employee’s picture has been taken and someone is present to identify them, they can verify that the person presenting the card or phone is the correct individual.
 It’s even possible to speak with the person in video which will allow for facial recognition with CCTV integration with the access control software.

-When all is said and done, one of the biggest benefits that those who choose to implement mobile credentials will see is lower installation costs.
+Those who choose to implement mobile credentials will see one of the biggest benefits as lower installation costs.
 The SIA points out that “A smartphone credential adds significant functionality over a traditional credential and is always upgradeable to add new capabilities – all for the same cost, or less…Also, users do not require a reader to enter a door, so enterprises can eliminate readers on most doors to keep the entrance looking clean and to reduce installation costs.”
 When you couple this with the other benefits of mobile credentials, it becomes clear that this will more than likely become the preferred method of access control for most workplaces in the near future.

 For more on emerging trends in the fire and security industry, stay tuned to fire-monitoring.com, and follow us on Facebook, Twitter, Linkedin, and YouTube for the latest updates.